Manufacturers are responding to the increased demand for vehicules that can service commercial and residential source separated organics collection.

-Growth in food waste diversion programs has sparked innovation in the waste vehicle manufacturing sector.
+Growth in food waste diversion programs has sparked innovation in the waste vehicule manufacturing sector.
 One clearly needed innovation was making the truck bodies leak-proof, given the high moisture content of food waste.
 Another was building more muscular lifting arms due to the weight of containers filled with food waste.

 Ohio-based Brown Industrial, for example, has specialized in truck manufacturing for rendering and recycling.
 Craig Brown, the third generation in the family business, recognized the emerging market niche for source separated organics collection.
-“We saw a growing opportunity that has value and we wanted to figure out how to make it viable, but we had to redesign the conventional waste vehicles,” explains Brown.
+“We saw a growing opportunity that has value and we wanted to figure out how to make it viable, but we had to redesign the conventional waste vehicules,” explains Brown.
 “We tried to figure out how to make these changes in design economically justifiable.”

 The redesigns focused on three components: No conventional packing blades, welded leak-proof seams and robust lifting.
-“With the latest state and municipal regulations that mandate separate collection of organics and food waste, we’re now meeting market need for vehicles to do this specific job,” he adds.
+“With the latest state and municipal regulations that mandate separate collection of organics and food waste, we’re now meeting market need for vehicules to do this specific job,” he adds.

 Harry Cohen, CEO of Natural Upcycling Services in Linwood, New York, was looking to start an organics collection program.
-“I went to Brown Industrial and described what we needed — something smaller for a regional organics operation, rather than the typical larger trash vehicles,” says Cohen.
+“I went to Brown Industrial and described what we needed — something smaller for a regional organics operation, rather than the typical larger trash vehicules,” says Cohen.
 Natural Upcycling bought five, 15- foot long, 10-foot high custom made trucks.
 “They look like a dump truck but can haul 10 tons of organic waste before it’s full,” he adds.
 “With no push blade and waterproof welded seams — and you can have a lot of water — the waste is totally contained.
 This is a huge issue as we can’t have leaking when we are serving the food producer, grocery and restaurant customers.”

 Natural Upcycling’s trucks are also fitted with tote washing capability.
 “The built-in power wash can be operated from inside the cab, or the operator can do a side wash by hand to leave them clean,” explains Cohen.
 “We use regular Dawn® dishwashing liquid and the containers clean up perfectly after unloading the typical 350 pounds of messy, organics.”